-Dr Zahid Shahab Ahmed is a researcher focusing on peace and security in the Muslim world.
+Dr Zahid Shahab Ahmed is a researcher focusing on peace and security in South Asia and the Middle East.

 His work examines the impacts of sectarianism and violent extremism on domestic, regional and global peace and security.
 He is also engaged in research and educational projects on countering violent extremism.

 A Pakistani citizen, Dr Ahmed brings a much-needed citizen’s perspective to research on the country.
 He also brings rich grassroots level experience in the development sector in Asia to his research.

 He has worked on numerous research assignments with Die Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Friedrich Ebert Foundation, Commonwealth Foundation, United States Institute of Peace, Transparency International, Global Integrity, and International Centre for Nonviolent Conflict during a decade long engagement with the development sector.

 Dr Ahmed has published and presented papers on a wide range of issues, such as foreign policy, international organizations, Islam, peace and conflict, regionalism, and regional security.
 His recent papers have looked at the Organization of Islamic Cooperation, South Asian Association for Regional Cooperation, and Pakistan’s relations with Afghanistan, Bangladesh, India, Iran and Saudi Arabia.